RogerHardiman/onvif-audit/README.md

 ```

 # ONVIF Discovery vrs IP address range scan
 ONVIF supports Discovery via WS-Discover protocol.
-This is great in the local subnet but does not work over routed networks with different IP address ranges.
+This is great for scanning the local subnet but does not work over routed networks with different IP address ranges.
-This is why this tool uses IP address ranges to scan the network
+This is why this tool uses IP address ranges to scan the network.